DL 206

 While the internet has its perils with privacy breaches & fake news, a whole generation of youth have been teaching themselves skills in leadership & community-building, according to a new UC Davis study.

 Self-governing internet communities, in the form of games, social networks or informational websites such as Wikipedia, create their own rule systems that help groups of anonymous users work together.
 They build hierarchies, create punishments, & write, enforce home-grown policies.
-Along the way, participants learn to avoid autocrats & find leaders that govern well
+Along the way, participants learn to avoid autocrats & find leaders that govern well.

 There is plenty of research dedicated to figuring out how to make Artificial Intelligence human-friendly, but what about making sure AI is built to keep animals safe?